 Arguably, ROI is among the toughest to measure in the world of digital marketing.
 One could never exactly tell how much could be earned from one Instagram post, or if a post on Snapchat could increase your sales.
 According to Convert more and Convince, around forty-one percent of businesses have no idea if their Social Media efforts are worth it.
 Though, it is true that identifying ROI can sometimes be a tough nut to crack, it’s not impossible either.
 In order to keep an eye on your returns, you need to first have a firm grasp on what Social Media ROI is, how it is relevant to your business and how to measure it effectively.

-In case you’re not familiar with what Social Media ROI is, it’s basically Return On Investment on the efforts made in Social Media.
+In case you’re not familiar with what ROI is, it’s basically Return On Investment on the efforts made.
 The term ROI has its roots in finance and business.
 This method is mostly used to identify dollar returned on dollars invested.
 It’s used to analyze what you’ll get back from the resources, efforts and time you put into anything (in this case Social Media).
 To get started, you need to first understand the amount of return you get from all of your Social Media marketing initiatives.
-What this means is, first you have to realize how much time, value and money you invest in your Social Media Marketing and how much money those efforts are worth.
+What this means is, first you have to realize how much time, value and money you invest and how much money those efforts are worth.

-While a lot of businesses and brands don’t bother understanding their Social Media ROI, let’s have a look at why constantly tracking your Social Media ROI could prove to be extremely vital for your brand.
+While a lot of businesses and brands don’t bother understanding their ROI, let’s have a look at why constantly tracking your ROI could prove to be extremely vital for your brand.
 By understanding ROI, you will be able to: